doughjoe77/hasura-ddn-docker-compose/README.md

 select created_at, traces.attributes from otel.traces
 where traces.attributes @> '{"operation_name": "MyQuery"}'
   and name = 'execute_query'
-limit 10
+order by created_at desc
-order by created_at desc;
+limit 10;
 -- counts of all the different types of logs captures select count(*), name from otel.traces